 What is an MCP gateway and why do developer tool companies need one?

 An MCP gateway sits between AI clients (Claude, ChatGPT, Cursor) and your backend tools, handling authentication, rate limiting, observability, and compliance.
-Developer tool companies need gateways because enterprise customers require audit trails, access controls, and compliance certifications before deploying AI-powered tools.
-Without a gateway, each tool connection requires custom security implementation—gateways centralize this into managed infrastructure.
+Developer tool companies need gateways because enterprise customers require audit trails, access controls, and security documentation before deploying AI-powered tools.
+Without a gateway, each tool connection requires custom security implementation.
+Gateways centralize this into managed infrastructure.

 How do MCP Gateways ensure compliance for AI-driven development workflows?

-Compliance-focused gateways like MintMCP provide complete audit logs for SOC 2 and GDPR-aligned requirements (HIPAA certification not claimed).
-This includes recording every tool invocation, tracking which users accessed which data, and maintaining tamper-proof logs for security reviews.
-SOC 2 Type II certification specifically validates that security controls operate effectively over time—critical for enterprise procurement processes.
+Compliance-focused gateways like MintMCP provide complete audit logs for SOC 2, HIPAA, and GDPR-aligned requirements.
+This includes recording every tool invocation, tracking which users accessed which data, and maintaining audit trails for security reviews.
+MintMCP is SOC 2 Type II audited, compliant with HIPAA standards, penetration tested, and supports enterprise SSO, role-based access control, PII detection, and complete audit trails.

 What performance should developer tool companies expect from MCP Gateways?

 Performance varies dramatically by gateway type.
-High-performance options like Bifrost achieve 11µs overhead, while security-focused gateways like Lasso add 100-250ms for threat scanning.
-Most production gateways (TrueFoundry, Lunar.dev) target sub-5ms p95 latency.
+High-performance options like Bifrost cite about 11µs gateway overhead, while security-focused gateways like Lasso add overhead for threat scanning.
+Production gateways such as TrueFoundry and Lunar.dev often target low-latency operation, but actual performance depends on deployment configuration, policy checks, workload, and network path.
 Developer tool companies should benchmark against their specific UX requirements rather than optimizing for numbers alone.

 Should developer tool companies choose managed or open-source MCP Gateways?

-Managed options (MintMCP, Composio, Portkey) reduce operational overhead and provide compliance certifications out-of-box.
+Managed options (MintMCP, Composio, Portkey) reduce operational overhead and provide security documentation out of the box.
 Open-source options (Docker, ContextForge, Obot) require infrastructure expertise but eliminate vendor dependency.
 The decision often comes down to team capacity: startups with limited DevOps resources benefit from managed services, while larger teams with Kubernetes expertise may prefer open-source control.

 How do MCP Gateways handle multi-tenant environments?

 Multi-tenancy support varies by gateway.
 Lunar.dev provides multi-tier RBAC at global, service, and tool levels, allowing developer tool companies to isolate customer environments with granular permissions.
-MintMCP's role-based endpoints create separate configurations per role.
-Developer tool companies building SaaS products should prioritize gateways with native multi-tenancy rather than implementing isolation at the application layer.
+MintMCP's Virtual MCP Bundles create per-use-case endpoints with SCIM-driven membership, curated tool access, and policy controls, while Agent Bundles give agents their own scoped identities.
+Developer tool companies building SaaS products should prioritize gateways with native multi-tenancy rather than implementing isolation only at the application layer.